SeaQL/seaql.github.io/SeaORM/docs/07-write-test/02-mock.md

 # Mock Interface

-You can unit test your application logic using the mock database interface.
+To unit test more complex application logic with asynchronous interface and multiple underlying queries, you can use the mock database interface.

 :::info
 You need to enable the `mock` feature flag in Cargo.toml.